 Optional download of the document

 This type allows the signer to draw his signature by mouse, finger or pen.
 Just an image of his signature is created and embedded into the document.
+In this case, only the flat picture of the signature and technical parameters of the session are recoeded, but no biometric data.
+We consider also the "DrawToSign" signature type as one of the "HTML5 signature types".

 First of all there are two different ways to configure SMS-OTP.
 The first case (Phone number entered when signing) shows that the recipient can choose the phone number on which he/she wants to get the SMS.
 The second case (Phone number is already defined) shows that the sender define the phone number on which the recipient gets the sms.